-With the big day ahead this Sunday, many thousands of runners will be resting ahead of the 26.2 mile iconic race.
+With the big day ahead, many thousands of runners will be resting ahead of the 26.2 mile iconic race.
 Some of the runners will be elite and competing for the first places and some will be happy just to get around the course.
 Perhaps most will be pushing for a good time after months of hard training.

 After having completed three London Marathons myself (PB of 3h 31 mins if anyone is interested) I am aware of what a special occasion this is and to enjoy it as much as you can.